SmileiPIC/Smilei/doc/Sphinx/namelist.rst

   Flag for particles interacting with an envelope model for the laser, if present.
   If ``True``, this species will project its susceptibility and be influenced by the laser envelope field.
   See :doc:`laser_envelope` for details on the dynamics of particles in presence of a laser envelope field.
-.. note:: Ionization, Radiation and Multiphoton Breit-Wheeler pair creation are not yet implemented for species interacting with an envelope model for the laser.
+.. note:: Radiation and Multiphoton Breit-Wheeler pair creation are not yet implemented for species interacting with an envelope model for the laser.

 .. py:data:: c_part_max